Resident Handbook

 Room changes are given at the discretion of HRE professional staff, and room changes will not be automatically given due to conflict.

 Residents are discouraged from leaving personal items unattended in common areas.
-Residents are also discouraged from sharing large purchases with each other due to the possibility of theft.
+Residents are also discouraged from splitting large purchases with each other.
+Residents are expected to make restitution for any damage they cause to the personal property of another resident.

 For more information about reporting, please refer to the PNW Office for Civil Rights website: https://www.pnw.edu/office-civil-rights/reporting/

-- Bicycles— Parking and storage of such modes of transportation may only occur in the areas provided for bicycle parking.
-Bicycles may not bebrought into a residence hall.
+• Bicycles: Parking and storage of such modes of transportation may only occur in the areas provided for bicycle parking.
+Bicycles may not be brought into a residence hall.

-- Internal Combustion Engines— Motorcycles, motor scooters, mopeds, or other internal combustion engines cannot be stored inside or adjacent to apartments or buildings.
+• Internal Combustion Engines: Motorcycles, motor scooters, mopeds, or other internal combustion engines cannot be stored inside or adjacent to apartments or buildings.

-Residents are expected to dispose of any animal waste in exterior dumpsters only.
+Residents are expected to dispose of any animal waste immediately in exterior dumpsters only.
+Residents should remove trash from their living space at least once per week.

 Residents should deposit items to be recycled in the appropriately designated recycle receptacles when available.
-Residents are expected to dispose of trash at least once per week.
-If a recycling bin is full residents are required to take recycling to the dumpster areas.
-Recycling/trash should not be left next to any bin that is too full.
+If a recycling bin is full, residents are required to take recycling to the dumpster areas.
 Putting trash in recycling only containers is considered improper disposal of trash.

-A resident who does not properly dispose of trash and or recycling will be charged a fee and risks being removed from University Village.
+A resident who does not properly dispose of trash and or recycling will be referred to the conduct process and may pay a fee.

 There are different items available at the front desk for check-out that belong to the University.
 Generally, items that are checked out should be returned as soon as they are used or within 24 hours, whichever comes first.
 For more information about what items are available, contact the front desk of your residence hall.

-Anyone caught damaging university or residence hall property will be subject to disciplinary sanction, possible legal prosecution, restitution, and may be subject to removal from campus housing.
-Guests who vandalize university or residence hall property will be permanently banned from University Village.
+Residents are required to report vandalism or room damages to HRE staff and/or the PNW Police Department.
+HRE staff may file a police report if vandalism is found.
+Anyone caught damaging University or residence hall property will be subject to disciplinary sanction, possible legal prosecution, restitution, and may be subject to removal from housing.
+Guests who vandalize university or residence hall property will be permanently banned from housing.

 Weapons may include but are not limited to:

-- pellet guns
+• pellet guns

-- stun guns
+• stun guns

-- paintball guns
+• paintball guns

-- slingshots
+• slingshots

-- martial arts devices
+• martial arts devices

-- switchblades
+• switchblades

-- swords
+• swords

-- decorative knives and clubs
+• decorative knives and clubs